codenteq/laerx/README.md

     composer install --ignore-platform-reqs
 ```

-Or:
+> Or

 ```bash
     composer install
 ```

-Run the following command for the file system and If you are using Docker
+> Run the following command for the file system and If you are using Docker

 ```bash
     ./vendor/sail/bin artisan storage link
 ```

-Or:
+> Or

 ```bash
     php artisan storage link
 ```

-Configure the database connection is going to be using in .env :
+> Configure the database connection is going to be using in .env

 ```bash
     DB_CONNECTION=mysql